appservR/appservR.github.io/content/en/docs/introduction/quick-start.md

 ## Configure

-When you run AppservR for the first time, it will create in the the same directory as the executable file:
+When you run AppservR for the first time, it will create in the the same directory as the executable:

 * A `config.yml` configuration file,
-* A folder with a sample Shiny app,
+* A `apps` folder containing a sample Shiny app,
-* A SQLite database file containing apps and users settings.
+* A SQLite database file holding apps and users settings.

+Some settings require restarting the server to be taken into account and are defined in the `config.yml` file.

+### "Cold" configuration

 AppservR will look for *Rscript* executable at the default install location for your platform.
 If it is installed

+### "Hot" configuration

 ## Other commands